-Black River Technical College transforms lives through quality academic and career education to enhance the community we serve.Founded as Black River Vocational Technical School in 1972, the school is now a public, two-year college with an open admissions policy that is committed to meeting the technical, academic, professional, cultural, and personal enrichment needs of the citizens of Northeast Arkansas and the surrounding areas.
-The college was renamed Black River Technical College in 1991 and is governed by a Board of Trustees.
+Black River Technical College transforms lives through quality academic and career education to enhance the community we serve.Founded as Black River Vocational Technical School in 1971, the school is now a public, 2-year college with an open admissions policy and is committed to meeting the technical, academic, professional, cultural, and personal enrichment needs of the citizens of Northeast Arkansas and Southeast Missouri.
+The college was renamed Black River Technical College in 1991 and is governed by a board of trustees.

 - BRTC Mission Statement

-Black River Technical College annually enrolls approximately 3,000 students from its surrounding area.
+Black River Technical College annually enrolls approximately 3,000 students.

 Equal Opportunity/Affirmative Action:

 Black River Technical College is an equal opportunity institution and will not discriminate on the basis of race, color, sex, religion, national origin, age, handicap/disability, or other unlawful factors in employment practices, or admission and treatment of students.
 Any questions regarding this policy should be addressed to the Vice President for Finance, Black River Technical College, Post Office Box 468, Pocahontas, Arkansas 72455, (870) 248-4000, ext.
 4031